Pathum Nissanka: Consistent at the top

 On 13 September 2025, in the fifth match of the Asia Cup 2025 against Bangladesh, Nissanka scored 50 runs off 34 balls and became the third and fastest Sri Lankan to reach 2,000 T20I runs.
 He continued his good form in the second match against Hong Kong and scored 68 off 44 balls where Sri Lanka finally won the match, and he adjudged the player of the match award as well.
 On 26 September 2025, Nissanka scored his maiden T20I century against India, achieving the rare feat of scoring a century in Test cricket, a double century in an ODI match, and a century in T20 cricket.
 He became the fourth Sri Lankan to score a T20I century after Mahela Jayawardene, Tillakaratne Dilshan and Kusal Perera.
 His score of 107 is the highest individual T20I score by a Sri Lankan surpassed Dilshan's unbeaten 104.
 Despite his performance, the match was tied and India won in the Super Over.

+On 16 February 2026, Nissanka scored his 2nd T20I century against Australia in a group stage match during the 2026 T20 World Cup.
+He hit an unbeaten 100* off just 52 deliveries, as Sri Lanka successfully chased down 182 against Australia in 18 overs, also making it their highest successful T20I chase at home.
+With this innings, Nissanka became the 1st Sri Lankan batter with multiple T20I hundreds.

+On June 3, 2026, first ODI match against West Indies Pathum scored 19th ODI half century.
+He scored 79 runs and Nissanka played a generally smart inning, running between wickets and hitting particularly well towards the line of the square behind the legside.
+Eventuality Sri Lanka won the match by 41 runs.
+This is the first ODI win in West Indies since 2013.